Quality Assurance Plays a Big Role in Remote Work Strategies

 And then suddenly, everything changed seemingly overnight. . .

-For many companies, remote work went from proof of concept to full implementation in a matter of days.
+For many companies, remote work went from proof of concept to full implementation in a matter of days (see some statistics here).
 What started as a reactionary measure to a global pandemic now seems to be transforming into a permanent trend and maybe even a new paradigm.

 Corporations Embracing Remote Work